ThalesDavila/serverless-chatgpt/README.md

 Run your Serverless application in offline mode (```sls offline```).
 The plugin will automatically serve these files at their respective endpoints.

-The endpoints will be:
+The endpoint will be /.well-known/{name}.
+This endpoint will serve the files required for the chatgpt integration:
 - /.well-known/ai-plugin.json
-- /public/openapi.yaml
+- /.well-known/openapi.yaml
-- /public/logo.png
+- /.well-known/logo.png

 > :information_source: This feature is particularly useful for testing your OpenAI integration locally before deploying to a live environment.